learn-co-students/dsc-learn-lessons-dc-ds-career-042219/README.md

 ## Setting the Stage

-There are two types of lessons on learn - readme's where you are mainly reading text or watching videos and perhaps executing a code block or two just to see what happens.
+There are two types of lessons on Learn - readme's where you are mainly reading text or watching videos and perhaps executing a code block or two just to see what happens.
 For those lessons, you don't need to know *any* of what we're teaching below.
-All you need to do is to read them on learn.
+All you need to do is to read them on Learn.
 Enjoy!

 However, there are some lessons that require you to write code - projects and labs.
-Generally labs are a little smaller and better specified, allowing you to practice a specific skill in isolation (like practicing throwing the ball up without hitting it to improve your tennis serve).
-Generally projects come towards the end of a section and are more open ended, allowing you to bring together a range of different skills that you have learned (like playing a whole game of tennis - or at least practicing a complete serve).
+Generally, labs are a little smaller and better specified, allowing you to practice a specific skill in isolation (like practicing throwing the ball up without hitting it to improve your tennis serve).
+Generally projects come towards the end of a section and are more open-ended, allowing you to bring together a range of different skills that you have learned (like playing a whole game of tennis - or at least practicing a complete serve).

 It's easy to tell from a lessons title if it is a project, a lab or a readme.
 If the title ends with " - Lab", it's a lab.
 If the title starts with the word "Project", it's a project.
 If neither of those two things is true, it's a readme!